open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/performance-rbac.md

 We are going to be using some sample data which as been generated based on the example domain outlined above.

 There are five sets of sample data ranging from 10 MB to 400 MB when uncompressed.
-For each set, there is a bundle for OPA and a bundle for Enterprise OPA.
+For each set, there is a bundle for OPA and a bundle for EOPA.
 Also included are sample query sets which will be used to exercise the bundles during the test.
 Since bundles are compressed, the combined size of all downloads is around 335 MB.

 Each dataset is based on the example domain above, only in varying sizes: